 In reality, it remains unclear how many transactions Cardano can process right now.
 The team did a test in late 2017 that resulted in the blockchain achieving 257 transactions per second.
 However, the main problem is that not enough people are using it to transfer funds, so it hasn’t been put to its limits yet.

 Official transaction times also vary, although according to regular users it currently averages between 5-7 minutes.
-Therefore, as it stands, Ethereum is able to process much faster transactions at just 16 seconds.
-However, Cardano is still being built and it can already handle significantly more transactions per second, with this number expected to increase in the very near future.
+Therefore, as it stands, Ethereum can process much faster transactions at just 16 seconds.
+However, Cardano is still being built and it can already handle significantly more transactions per second, with this number expected to increase very shortly.

 So, now that you know how the two projects perform, as well as what Cardano hopes to achieve, the next part of my ‘Cardano vs Ethereum’ guide is going to talk about how transactions are verified!